chingjunetao/chingjunetao.github.io/_posts/2017-10-23-first-blogging.md

 From now on I will try my best to summarise and blog my learning so that we can learn from each other.
 I will also review some food (mostly chocolate and dessert) on my blog.
 Do give me some feedback or correct me if I have made a mistake on my content or grammar.

 Have a nice day!
-Cheer!
+Cheer! :kissing_smiling_eyes: (Oh ya the best thing is [emoji](https://www.webpagefx.com/tools/emoji-cheat-sheet/) is supported here!
+Who doesn't like emoji? :ghost: )